laforge49/JActor2/README.md

 timeouts are often added, further increasing the complexity of the code and potentially giving rise to an increasing frequency of deadlocks.

 Coupling, as we all know, is a bad thing.
+What we really need is another way to handle request/response, where the processing of the response is specific to the request and with provision for intermediate state.
+This was the starting point for JActor2.

 Introducing JActor2
 =====